flexdinesh/apollo-graphql-playbook/README.md

 # apollo-graphql-playbook
 Notes and guides on using apollo client's APIs

 [GraphQL](https://graphql.org/) allows us to build APIs based on domain modal once and consume it in different interfaces within one or more platforms without having to write (for the most part) feature specific APIs that involve the same domain modal again and again.
-Eg. Write plans API once and it can be used in different pages with different entity nesting and across platforms with the different nesting if we want to stretch our experience to native mobile experience.
+Eg. in an address book, Write address API once and it can be used in different pages with different entity nesting and across platforms with the different nesting if we want to stretch our experience to native mobile experience.

 Apollo is an open source tool that allows writing both GraphQL APIs using [apollo server](https://www.apollographql.com/docs/apollo-server/) and GraphQL clients using [apollo client](https://www.apollographql.com/docs/react/).
 They don't necessary have to coexist in applications and one can function independent of the other.
 This guide currently only focuses on apollo client.